PackagePages/LaravelPackage.com/docs/README.md

 You might encounter a scenario where you want to reuse some feature(s) of your application in other applications, open source a certain functionality or just keep related code together but separate it from your main application.
 In those cases, it makes sense to extract parts to a package.
 Packages or “libraries” provide an easy way to add additional functionality to existing applications, and are mostly focused on a single feature.

+## Companion Package
+In this documentation, we'll build a demo package along the way (called "BlogPackage") by introducing the listed functionalities one-by-one.
+Make sure to check out the finished version of this [companion package](https://github.com/Jhnbrn90/BlogPackage) to have a handy reference, for example when something doesn't work as expected.
+The demo package contains a testsuite containing unit and feature tests for the covered topics.

 ## Composer & Packagist

 At the time of writing, there are nearly 240,000 packages available on [Packagist](https://packagist.org/), the main repository for PHP packages.